This article appeared on Positively Positive.

 As a child, I used to think I was stupid only because my brain couldn’t cope with physics and math.
 I was passionate about literature, foreign languages, music, and arts, but that wasn’t a sign of brilliance in my culture.
 Much later, I perceived myself as not good enough or average, somehow smart but not intelligent, and I developed a strong need for perfection.

-And here I am, almost 40 and still reading about self-improvement and infinite ways for me to become my Best Self.
+And here I am, in my 40s, still reading about self-improvement and infinite ways for me to become my Best Self.
 With so much need for improvement in the personal development industry, I wonder when I am ever supposed to turn into the best version of myself and find peace.

 While I am aware there are things I need to work on (talk less and listen more, act less on an impulse and get more grounded, do less and be more and so on), I have decided to stop running this tiring race towards self-improvement.
 I think that’s a trap.